MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-external-access.md

 **Using the Microsoft Teams admin center**

 1. In the left navigation, go to **Users** > **External access**.<br>
-2. Follow one of these steps:<be>
+2. Follow one of these steps:
-    - To block Teams users in your organization from communicating with external Teams users whose accounts are not managed by an organization:<be>
+    - To block Teams users in your organization from communicating with external Teams users whose accounts are not managed by an organization:
-    	1) Turn off the **People in my organization can communicate with Teams users whose accounts aren't managed by an organization** setting. <br>
+    	1. Turn off the **People in my organization can communicate with Teams users whose accounts aren't managed by an organization** setting.
-        2) Clear the **External users with Teams accounts not managed by an organization can contact users in my organization** checkbox.<br>
+      2. Clear the **External users with Teams accounts not managed by an organization can contact users in my organization** checkbox.
-    - To let Teams users in your organization communicate with external Teams users whose accounts are not managed by an organization if your Teams users have initiated the contact:<br>
+    - To let Teams users in your organization communicate with external Teams users whose accounts are not managed by an organization if your Teams users have initiated the contact:
-        1) Turn on the **People in my organization can communicate with Teams users whose accounts aren't managed by an organization** setting. <br>
+      1. Turn on the **People in my organization can communicate with Teams users whose accounts aren't managed by an organization** setting.
-        2) Clear the **External users with Teams accounts not managed by an organization can contact users in my organization** checkbox.<br>
+      2. Clear the **External users with Teams accounts not managed by an organization can contact users in my organization** checkbox.
-    - To let Teams users In your organization communicate with external Teams users whose accounts are not managed by an organization and receive requests to communicate with those external Teams users: <br>
+    - To let Teams users In your organization communicate with external Teams users whose accounts are not managed by an organization and receive requests to communicate with those external Teams users:
-        1) Turn on the **People in my organization can communicate with Teams users whose accounts aren't managed by an organization** setting.<br>
+      1. Turn on the **People in my organization can communicate with Teams users whose accounts aren't managed by an organization** setting.
-        2) Select the **External users with Teams accounts not managed by an organization can contact users in my organization** checkbox.<br>
+      2. Select the **External users with Teams accounts not managed by an organization can contact users in my organization** checkbox.

 ## Communicate with Skype users